Karamea helicopter crash: Emergency services rush to crash at West Coast holiday resort - NZ Herald

 The pilot was airlifted to Nelson Hospital in a serious condition.

-A Fire and Emergency communications shift manager confirmed to the Herald they responded to a helicopter crash at a helipad at the Last Resort hotel and lodge on Waverley St, Karamea.
+A Fire and Emergency spokesperson confirmed to the Herald they responded to a helicopter crash at a helipad at the Last Resort hotel and lodge on Waverley St, Karamea.

-The shift manager said at this stage it is not known how serious the crash was and it may have just been a hard landing on the Last Resort helipad.
+The spokesperson said it was not yet known how serious the crash was and it may have just been a hard landing on the Last Resort helipad.

-The town of Karamea has a population of around 300-400 people and has the Karamea Aerodrome which includes a helicopter charter business.
+The town of Karamea has a population of about 300-400 people and has the Karamea Aerodrome which includes a helicopter charter business.

 The crash will be reported to the Civil Aviation Authority.